SenshiSentou/Post-Process-Animator/README.md

 }
 ```

-This doesn't look *too* bad, until you also want to do the same for it's scale, requiring an added `float originalLdScale` and ` Tween ldScaleTween`, as well as killing and reassigning this new tween.
+This doesn't look *too* bad, until you also want to do the same for its scale, requiring an added `float originalLdScale` and ` Tween ldScaleTween`, as well as killing and reassigning this new tween.

 *Using Post Process Animator:*
 ```csharp